 - Uninstructed Imbalance Energy (UIE)

-The portion of Imbalance Energy that is not RTD Instructed Imbalance Energy.
+The portion of RTD Imbalance Energy that is not RTD Instructed Imbalance Energy.

 * * * *

 Appendix F Rate Schedules

 Schedule 1

 Part A - Monthly Calculation of Grid Management Charge (GMC)

 The GMC consists of the following separate service charges: (1) the Market Services Charge; (2) the System Operations Charge; and (3) the CRR Services Charge.
 The GMC revenue requirement, determined in accordance with Part C of this Schedule 1, shall be allocated to the service charges specified in Part A of this Schedule 1 as follows: thirty-two (32) percent to Market Services; sixty-six (66) percent to System Operations; and two (2) percent to CRR Services.
 Starting in 2017 and every three (3) years thereafter, the CAISO will conduct an updated cost of service study, in consultation with stakeholders and using costs from the previous year.
 In conducting each cost of service study, the CAISO will recalculate the three service charge percentages and the rates for the fees and charges that constitute the Grid Management Charge as set forth in Section 11.22, as well as the EIM Administrative Charge.
 If, based on the cost of service study results, the service category revenue requirement allocation percentages or the level of fees and charges have changed, the CAISO will submit tariff amendments to reflect such changes pursuant to Section 205 of the FPA.